 Dr. Cahn has been involved in cancer research advocacy since 2007.
 She has been a patient advocate on many breast cancer research proposals and projects as well as a speaker on topics such as the patient experience of cancer treatment, oncology clinical trial participation, return of genetic results to patients, and research advocacy.

-Dr. Cahn is employed as Program Coordinator at Cancer Connection, a community-based non-profit in Northampton, MA, that provides support services for individuals with all types of cancer as well as their caregivers and families.
+Dr. Cahn is employed as Program Director at Cancer Connection, a community-based non-profit in Northampton, MA, that provides support services for individuals with all types of cancer as well as their caregivers and families.
 Prior to this, she worked in the fields of architecture and planning, in higher education, and in community outreach related to women’s health and public safety.